ixofoundation/genesis/impacthub-3/README_UPGRADE.md

 In the event that the upgrade does not succeed, validators and operators must downgrade back to v1.4.3 of the _ixo-blockchain_ repo and restore to their latest snapshot before restarting their nodes.

+## Halting impacthub-2

+The current chain, impacthub-2, is proposed to be stopped at block `2289900`.
+It is important that validators set their nodes to stop processing transactions and participating in consensus at this height, by doing the following:

+1. Access the `app.toml` configuration file in the `$HOME/.ixod` directory
+2. Set `halt-height = 2289900`
+3. Save your changes.
+4. Restart the `ixod.service` using `systemctl restart ixod.service`.
+5. Monitor your node at around the time of the halt, 11:35am UTC on Aug 19th, and ensure that it halts at the above block.
+This can be checked from the node's logs, RPC or Prometheus endpoint.
+6. Blocks will stop being produced once 33%+ of voting power stops participating in consensus.

 ## Upgrade Procedure